wealthczarena/column-marquee-r3f/README.md

-# Column Marquee Feature with 3d Model using R3F
+# Vertical Marquee Effect with 3d Model using R3F

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This R3F project explores Instancing, Positions, Rotations, Camera Controls, Lighting, and other key elements to create an enjoyable 3D experience that goes beyond a simple grid.

 Currently, two official plugins are available: